7 Best Places to Live in Spain for Expats

 Malaga – Lively Port City

-main treasures and attracts many tourists, professional expats and retirees keen to get their share of sunshine and an exciting Mediterranean lifestyle.
+The city attracts many tourists, professional expats, and retirees keen to get their share of sunshine and an exciting Mediterranean lifestyle.

 What is Malaga Known For?